Euclid. Populating a dark universe with galaxies using SciPIC: Summary and conclusions

 The presented pipeline enabled the calibration of parameters for both the FS2-Wide and FS2-Deep halo catalogues.
-We presented the calibration results and validated them by comparing the resulting projected clustering with SDSS measurements at low-redshift ($z<0.1$) used as constraints in the optimisation process.
+We presented the calibration results and validated them by comparing the resulting projected clustering with SDSS measurements at low-redshifts ($z<0.1$) used as constraints in the optimisation process.
 Compared to the previous FS2-Wide released, our calibrated version improves the $\chi^2$ values by approximately 50\%.
-After obtaining the optimised parameters that jointly reproduce the observed galaxy clustering and number density at low redshift, we applied \texttt{SciPIC} to generate three sets of galaxy mocks: one based on the FS2-Wide light-cone, another on the FS2-Deep light-cone, and a third using the FS2-Deep snapshot at $z=0$.
+After obtaining the optimised parameters that jointly reproduce the observed galaxy clustering and number density at low redshifts, we applied \texttt{SciPIC} to generate three sets of galaxy mocks: one based on the FS2-Wide light cone, another on the FS2-Deep light cone, and a third using the FS2-Deep snapshot at $z=0$.
+The produced FS2-Wide and FS2-Deep galaxy mocks are complete up to $r$-band apparent magnitudes of approximately 26.0 and 30.0, respectively, at $z=0.1$.
+These catalogues are broadly useful, as they include expected fluxes for various surveys, such as LSST.
 To evaluate the effectiveness of our calibration strategy, we compared the clustering predicted by these mocks with measurements from spectroscopic and photometric galaxy surveys, as well as with results from a hydrodynamical simulation.
 Although the FS2-Wide and FS2-Deep calibrations yield different parameter values, the clustering predictions of both calibrated mocks are consistent within the uncertainties across the different galaxy samples considered.
 The calibrated mocks demonstrate strong predictive power, reproducing clustering measurements within $15\%$ across a wide redshift range and for various galaxy samples.
 They also show improved consistency with both observational and simulated data compared to the previous FS2-Wide release \citepalias{Castander2024}.
 Nevertheless, the results presented indicate limitations for the current adopted methodology mainly in its ability to reproduce the clustering of colour-selected samples.